Sailing Certification and Sailing Resume[Jump to Sailing Resume]

 Sailing Resume Ranks and Levels

-- Skipper (small boat): Skipper Course or RYA Day Skipper Course + Maneuvering Under Power Course + A minimum of 10 qualifying days on the water (Level I) or shortcut with 4 days and verified proficiency
+- Skipper (small boat): Skipper Course or RYA Day Skipper Course + Maneuvering Under Power Course + A minimum of 10 qualifying days on the water (Level I) or shortcut with 4 days and verified competency

 - Bareboat Charter Master: Skipper Requirements + Bareboat Charter Course + Coastal Navigation Course(not required if passed RYA Skipper Course) + Electronic Navigation Course + Anchoring Course + A minimum of 50 qualifying days on the water (Level III)